-- Active attackers can change cover during the communication process. - An attacker is malicious if he forges messages or initiates a steganography protocol under the name of one communicating party.
+- Active attackers can change cover during the communication process. - An attacker is malicious if he forges messages or initiates a steganography protocol under the name of one of the communicating parties.

 In the presence of a malicious attacker, it is not enough that stegosystem is robust.